 - Upon receiving your application, you will receive an email from the Nominating committee to confirm its receipt.
 This email will remind you of the key dates and scheduled meetings.

-- Around January 15, you will receive a competency assessment to complete.
-Deadline to return it is January 21.
+- Upon submission or on Jan 18, you will receive a competency assessment to complete.
+Deadline to return it is January 23 at noon.

-- The Board Recommended Slate of Nominees must be released to the membership 21 days prior to the AGM (by March 23, 2021)
+- The Board Recommended Slate of Nominees must be released to the membership 21 days prior to the AGM.

-- At this time, Nominees will be introduced on stage.
+- At this time, Nominees will be introduced on the virtual stage.